Business Loan Calculator

 - Be aware that advertised interest rates from lenders may vary from your actual rate due to your personal circumstances.

-- Many banks charge loan approval fees (usually around 1% of the loan amount) which is added to the borrowing amount.
+- Many lenders charge loan approval fees (usually around 1% to 3% of the loan amount) which is added to the borrowing amount.

 - The interest rate is dependent on the credit score of the borrower and any guarantors, the affordability or the loan (i.e. your financial position) and the purpose of the loan (e.g. is it for working capital, growth or an asset purchase).